wearefrank/frank-runner/README.md

 All jars added to lib/server are copied to the Tomcat lib folder.
 All jars added to lib/webapp are copied to the WEB-INF/lib containing the Frank!Framework jar files and dependencies.

+# Root CA certificates

+You may need to add your organistion's Root CA for Ant and Maven to be able to download files from behind a Secure Web Gateway like Zscaler and/or to download files from your organization's internal repository (e.g. Artifactory).
+To do so simply create a folder cacerts in the frank-runner folder and (re)start a Frank!Runner build.xml.
+Frank!Runner will detect added and removed files from the cacerts folder and reinstall all files in cacerts in the downloaded and unzipped JDK used by the Frank!Runner.
+Also when the Frank!Runner's JDK version is changed and a new JDK is downloaded Frank!Runner will install the Root CA's in the cacerts folder in the newly downloaded and unzipped JDK.

 # Eclipse